Yquannn/flask-crud-frontend/README.md

 - Structured into modular folders like routes, services, and models.
 - APIs are designed following REST principles (GET, POST, PUT, DELETE).
 - Implemented Flask-CORS to enable communication with the frontend.
-- Connected to a MySQL database using parameterized queries for security.
+- Connected to a SQLITE.
-- Included unit tests using pytest to verify API behavior.
+-
 ✅ Key Features:
 - CRUD operations
 - Input validation